W427697/Discord-/docs/migration-guide.md

 ---
-title: 'Upgrade to Storybook 7'
+title: 'Migration guide for Storybook 7.0'
 ---

 Storybook 7 is our first major release in over 2 years.
 A lot has changed during that time, so this is a big one.
-This guide is meant to help you upgrade successfully!
+This guide is meant to help you **upgrade from Storybook 6.x to 7.0** successfully!

 ## Major breaking changes